Engine troubleshooting, is the most important part, of any automotive repair.

 - Your engine makes its peak power, when the plug fires, while the piston is at the top of the cylinder.
 Here you have pre-ignition and power loss.
 Try using a higher grade of fuel.

 - If your engine is running hot, this could also trigger pre-ignition.
-During very hot days your engine will run hotter, this is normal and unavoidable.
-However, if your engine is running hot when it shouldn’t; then you need to look into what’s causing, abnormal overheating.
+During very hot days, your engine will run hotter, but, this is normal and unavoidable.
+However, if your engine is running hot, when it shouldn’t; then you need to look into what’s causing, abnormal overheating.

 - Thin air can also cause pre-ignition.
 If you are driving in high altitude areas, try using a higher octane/grade of fuel.
 High octane fuels, burn slower and are therefore, resistant to preignition.